Heroku Connect Database Tables

 Empty/Blank/NULL Strings

-The Salesforce data model does not have a notion of empty strings.
-For this reason, all string types should use a value of NULL in the DB to denote an empty or blank string value.
-Should an empty string be written to a table managed by Connect, the value will automatically be converted to NULL.
+The Salesforce data model doesn’t have a notion of empty strings.
+For this reason, all string types must use a value of NULL in the DB to denote an empty or blank string value.
+If an empty string is written to a table managed by Connect, the value is automatically converted to NULL.

 The way Heroku Connect handles encrypted strings depends on whether your Salesforce organization is using Shield Platform Encryption or Classic Encryption.